Stefan Winkler's Blog

 Explicit Thinking Markup

 Thinking or reasoning in LLMs have received much attention in the recent months, especially since deepseek-r1 was announced.
-While Ollama did support reasoning models for several months now, the reasoning steps have always been part of the actually generated response and could only be extracted by looking for <think>...</think>
+While Ollama did support reasoning models for several months now, the reasoning steps have always been part of the actually generated response and could only be extracted by looking for <think>...</think> or similar markup generated by the LLM.

 Ollama 0.9.0 has added support for distinguishing reasoning output and actual output on the API level.
 The new Ollama provider in Theia propagates this feature so collapsible reasoning blocks are rendered on the UI level.